Buy Succeed

 Common Digestive Problems in Performance Horses

 Feeding grain, limiting forage, restricting turnout, training, hauling, going to new environments, and competition challenge equine digestive health.
-Unfortunately, many horses are in a constant state of poor gut health as a result that affects not only their physical wellness, but behavior and performance, too.
+Unfortunately, many horses are in a constant state of poor gastrointestinal tract health as a result that affects not only their physical wellness, but behavior and performance, too.
 Sometimes these conditions are obvious, and sometimes they simmer beneath the surface.

 • Gastric Ulcers: Damage to the horse’s stomach lining caused by exposure to excess stomach acid.